evadremlab/NanaMemorial/README.md

-Memorial website for Nana Obenewa Turkson
+Memorial for Nana Obenewa Turkson